krentzd/napari-workflow-tasks/README.md

 ## Scope limits

-- Currently only works for Segmentation, Image Processing(?) and Measurement tasks
+- Currently only works for Segmentation, Image Processing and Measurement tasks
 - Requires tasks packages to be installed in the same environment as napari